cjavdev/twilio-tinker-time/02-client-getting-started.md

 # Environment setup

-Rather than spend any extra time on environment setup, today, we'll use Replit.
+Rather than spend extra time on environment setup, we'll use Replit today.

-> Replit is an online integrated development environment (IDE) that can be used with a variety of programming languages, including JavaScript, Python, Go, C++, Node. js, Rust, and any other language available with the Nix packager.
+> Replit is an online integrated development environment (IDE) that can be used with a variety of programming languages, including JavaScript, Python, Go, C++, Node.js, Rust, and any other language available with the Nix packager.

-If you're playing along at home and want to get setup outside of Replit, you'll need to set up your envornment:
+If you're playing along at home and want to get set up outside of Replit, you'll need to set up your environment:

 ### Setup Node.js: